For your viewing pleasure, please find enclosed some of my favourite articles, books, websites and people. Enjoy!

 Health and Fitness

-- Article: Exercise is the magic pill—a great summary from the Harvard Magazine on the pervasive power of exercise, and our cultural reluctance to move on it.
+- Exercise is the magic pill—a great summary from the Harvard Magazine on the pervasive power of exercise, and our cultural reluctance to move on it.

 - Precision Nutrition—highly reputable, evidence-based nutrition and fitness information.
 Whether you're unsure about cod liver oil supplmentation, the Paleo diet or periodised training just try Google'ing

 precision nutrition <topic>and they'll likely have written about it.
 They also create a lot of great infographics, such as in their template to building the perfect meal.